Run dynamic application security testing (DAST) on Polaris

 • The Entry Point URL is valid.

-• Polaris can connect to the API.
+• Polaris can connect to the API and authenticate, if applicable.

 Connection successful message next to the Test Connection button.

-17. Click Save.
+18. Click Save.

 Polaris creates a DAST profile to use with this project and API target.
-You can now run a DAST test against the project.
+If the target is Internet-accessible, you can now run a DAST test against the project.
+If the target is internal, you first need to establish a secure tunnel between Polaris and your private network by using the Bridge CLI—see Test an internal web application or API with Polaris Secure Tunnel.

 Test a DAST project